Alejogb1/job-board/blog-data/how-do-i-integrate-testrail-with-azure-devops-pipeline.md

 id: "how-do-i-integrate-testrail-with-azure-devops-pipeline"
 ---

-Alright, let's talk about hooking TestRail up to your Azure DevOps pipelines.
+, let's talk about hooking TestRail up to your Azure DevOps pipelines.
 I've been through this rodeo a few times, and it’s not always as straightforward as the documentation might suggest.
 Integration at this level, while powerful, requires a solid understanding of both systems.
 Essentially, we're aiming for a pipeline that not only builds and deploys our software but also seamlessly updates TestRail with the results of our automated tests.
 Let's break down how we can accomplish this.

 First, we'll need to establish a mechanism for communication between Azure DevOps and TestRail.
 The general strategy involves these steps: